-Question No. 02 Please give the details of Ground Colemanite imported since April, 2015 and details of the ports of import.
+Question No. 02 Please give the details of Ground Colemanite imported since April, 2015 and details of ports of import.

-Answer:- We have regularly imported Ground Colemanite since 2015 mostly from Navasheva or Adani port, Hazira.
-However details of our import would be supplied to your office in few days.
+Answer:- We have regularly imported Ground Colemanite since 2015 mostly at Adani Port, Hazira.
+However, details of our import would be supplied to your office in few days.
 The details of such import are also available in your EDI System.
-I further state that we imported Ground Colemanite B2O3 40% of M/s.Etimaden, Turkey by declaring it as "Ground Colemanite, B2O3 40%, Natural Boron Ore" as declared in all import documents of our supplier M/s Asian Agro Chemicals Corporations, U.A.E. since April 2015 and I further state that all the consignments of Ground Colemanite imported since 2015 are similar in all respect.
+I further state that we imported Ground Colemanite (Calcium Borate) B2O3 40% of M/s EtiMaden, Turkey, by declaring it as "Ground Colemanite, B2O3 40%, Natural Boron Ore" as declared in all import documents of only supplier M/s Asian Agro Chemicals Corporations, U.A.E. since Apr 2015 and I further state that all the consignments of Ground Colemanite imported since 2015 are similar in all respect.

-Question No. 03:-Please state how Ground Colemanite is used?
+Question No. 03:- Please state how Ground Colemanite is used?

-Answer:- Main use of Ground Colemanite is in Ceramic Industry for manufacture of Ceramic Glaze Mixture commonly known as Frit and all of our purchasers of Ground Colemanite are such manufacturers.
-In both cases Ground Colemanite are used as such, without any processing.
-Our prime customers of Ground Colemanite are M/s Shrinath Ceramic Industries, Jambusar and M/s Spire Cerafrit Pvt.
-Ltd., Hasot are our main customers and our group company also.
+Answer:- Main use of Ground Colemanite is in Ceramic Industry for manufacture of Ceramic Glaze Mixture commonly known as Frit and all of our buyers of Ground

+Colemnite are such manufacturers.
+Ground Colemanite are used as such, without any processing.
+Our prime customers of Ground Colemanite are M/s Jayson Corporation and M/s Aditya Glass and Ceramics both of Jambusar, Bharuch, M/s Sterling Ceramics, Mehsana, and M/s Growmore Glass and Ceramics are our main customers.

-Question No.04: Please give under which CTH you are declaring under Customs for payment of Customs duty.
+Question No.04: Please give under which CTH you are declaring the imported goods under Customs for payment of Customs duty.

-Answer : We are declaring Ground Colemanite, B2O3 40%, Natural Boron Ore under 25280090 and are availing exemption from payment of Basic Customs duty as Sr.130 of Customs Notification No. 50/2017 dated 30.06.2017 by considering Ground Colemanite, B2O3 40% as Boron Ore and before this we were availing exemption from payment of Basic Customs duty as Sr.113 of Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended vide Notification No 28/2015-Cus dated 30.04.2015.
+Answer : We are declaring Ground Colemanite, B_2O_3 40%, Natural Boron Ore under 25280090 and are availing exemption from payment of Basic Customs duty for item at Sr. 130 of Customs Notification No. 50/2017 dated 30.06.2017 by considering Ground Colemanite, B_2O_3 40% as Boron Ore and before this we were availing exemption from payment of Basic Customs duty for item at Sr. 113 of Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended vide Notification No 28/2015-Cus dated 30.04.2015